-- Not all molasses is the same: Blackstrap molasses, which is rich in minerals and celebrated as a superfood, is thicker and has a lower sugar content than true molasses.
+- Not all molasses is the same: Blackstrap molasses, which is rich in minerals, thicker, and has a lower sugar content than true molasses.
 Its healthful properties mean that it can also impart an unpleasant bitterness to your baked goods, so it’s best to avoid.

 - The molasses and brown sugar in the batter can scorch.
 Keep a close eye on the heat.
 Cooking the pancakes in a nonstick skillet over medium to medium-low should do the trick, but don’t be afraid to adjust the heat lower, if necessary.

 - You’ll know the time is right to flip your pancakes when tiny bubbles begin to form on the top and the edges of the batter look dry and start to set.

 How to Top Gingerbread Pancakes